T-DevH/llm_finetune_nemo/README.md

 ## Acknowledgments

 - NVIDIA NeMo team for the framework
+- Alpaca team for the dataset format
-- NVIDIA NIM team for the optimized models
+- Hugging Face for the base models

 ## Contributing